kiratech/labs/OpenShift-On-The-Rocks/OpenShift-Create-New-User.solution.md

-# Lab | Create a new user in your local OpenShift | Solution
+# Lab | Create a new user in your local OpenShift

----
+In this lab you will:

+1. As user `kubeadmin` check the oauth default configuration for crc.
+2. Identify the secret associated with the default authentication.
+3. Download the secret to a local file using `oc extract`.
+4. Add a user using 'htpasswd' and push the newly created file to the secret.
+5. Check if you can login (you should not) and create the crc user so that you'll be able to login properly.

+## Solution

 1. Log into OCP with 'kubeadmin':